 I have stated time and time again that I am certain that the way we are treating musculoskeletal injuries and pain in medicine today is completely setting us up for problems in the future.
 Anti-inflammatories and steroids have consistently shown in the research that they damage the very tissues we are trying to protect.

-Personally, despite many injuries over the past 20 years (ripped off extensor tendon of left 4th digit, left radial head dislocation, shoulder pain, neck pains, low back pain, episodes of knee pain) I have never even considered anything other than natural approaches.
-Most often, this involves advanced soft tissue techniques like Graston combined with chiropractic adjusting.
+Personally, despite many injuries over the past 20 years (ripped off extensor tendon of left 4th digit, left radial head dislocation, shoulder pain, neck pains, low back pain, episodes of knee pain), I have never even considered anything other than natural approaches.
+Most often, as a shoulder pain doctor in Mesa, AZ can explain, this involves advanced soft tissue techniques like Graston combined with chiropractic adjusting.
 And it has served me well over all this time.
 And maybe this approach is why I don’t deal with any chronic problems despite many severe acute injuries.

 While this may seem entirely self-serving, do not let any ache or pain go and definitely do not try to “suppress” it with any type of anti-inflammatory, steroidal or not.
 Avoid the couch after most injuries–maintaining movement to the best of your ability is almost always your best option and ensures that scar tissue is less likely to form.

 How a Shoulder Pain Doctor in Mesa, AZ Can Help Treat Your Neck and Shoulder Pain

 Staring at a computer or phone screen has become a daily reality for most of us in today’s technology-rich society.
 People are suffering from neck and shoulder strain at younger ages because of an issue doctors have dubbed “text neck.”
 Repetitive bending of the head to look at a tablet or phone puts stress and strain on the spine in the neck, known as the cervical spine